juan267/build-api/README.md

 Although, we won't be developing multiple versions (today we're working on V1), it is important that we plan for the future and properly namespace our documentation and work under V1 namespace.
 ## Releases
+**Note about testing:** *Tests, especially while building an API are NOT optional or nice to have.
+In general, an untested app is not worth living ;) Due to the  time constraints and complexity of this challenge we are making testing as a release.
+In the real world, we would either TDD or the least of it we would write tests as we write code in small increments.
+Please keep in mind that this doesn't make testing less important or a second class citizen, but we are choosing what to focus on in this challenge.
+Realease 4 is testing the app and even if you don't get to it in time, we would highly recommend that you do it on your own time. *
 ### Release 0: Documentation
 Designing an API starts with documentation.
 Without proper and detailed documentation an API would not be dependable.
 What should you include?
 Let's follow [Twitter's REST API](https://dev.twitter.com/docs/api/1.1) model.